 I’m proud to announce that we did it!
-Our family just returned from the beautiful country of Cambodia with our 3 kids (8, 5 and 3 months).
-While grand images of Angkor Wat, a UNESCO World Heritage Site, have long captured our imaginations, Brennan and myself certainly had apprehensions about whether a trip to Cambodia would be best attempted when our kids were a little older.
+Our family returned from the beautiful country of Cambodia with our 3 kids (8, 5 and 3 months).
+While grand images of Angkor Wat, a UNESCO World Heritage Site, have long captured our imaginations, Brennan and I certainly had apprehensions about whether a trip to Cambodia would be best attempted when our kids were a little older.

 Like many of our friends who gasped with surprise at the idea of taking three young kids to this developing country, we were under the impression that Cambodia was more of a destination for foolhardy adventure travelers.

 Prior to having children, Brennan and I would definitely have categorized ourselves as independent and adventurous travelers.
 We were likely to jump on a plane with our Lonely Planet guidebook and not much of a plan.
 However, as we all know children change many things, including how we travel.
 Since we now pick our destinations more carefully, how did Cambodia make our list of spots to take our young kids?
-Well, first of all we picked Siem Reap, Cambodia because it is home to Angkor Wat, a place we have been eager to visit.
+Well, first of all, we picked Siem Reap, Cambodia because it is home to Angkor Wat, a place we have been eager to visit.
 We wanted to see it bad enough that we were willing to put up with quite a bit with the kids.
 Surprisingly, after a few hours of poking around on the web, we got the sense that tourism in the town of Siem Reap had developed considerably in recent years.
 There was a good range of accommodation from $10-15/night dives to a couple of $400/night 5 star hotels.
-With a 3 month old, it was important for us to have a comfortable place to retire to after a long day of exploring in the heat.
+With a 3-month-old, it was important for us to have a comfortable place to retire to after a long day of exploring in the heat.

-We also came across other activities that looked interesting to young kids – visiting floating villages, ceramics classes, cooking classes, tuk tuk rides, elephant rides and more.
+We also came across other activities that looked interesting to young kids – visiting floating villages, ceramics classes, cooking classes, tuk-tuk rides, elephant rides and more.
 We also found out that December to February is the best time of the year to visit Siem Reap which worked perfectly with our schedule.
 While hotels are more expensive and attractions are generally more crowded during high season, being able to travel when the weather is cool and dry seemed important when one has kids who aren’t used to heat in tow.
 Mind you, they aren’t the only ones who get grumpy when it’s hot.

-I couldn’t have possibly anticipated how much it would reduce my stress as the default trip planner in our family to have Journey’s Within take care of all the logistics.
+I couldn’t have possibly anticipated how much it would reduce my stress as the default trip planner in our family to have Wild Frontiers take care of all the logistics.
 I think it was worth every extra penny we paid even before we stepped foot on the plane.
 We started each day being greeted by our smiling driver and English speaking guide, Santu, ready to show us their wonderful country.
 Andrea had handpicked our guide because other families had reported back that he was great with kids and indeed he was.
 Our usually shy boys quickly warmed up to him and loved listening to the stories he told.
 Since we were the only ones in our tour group (yes, it is a fully customized tour), it never mattered whether we were late to start the day.
 Instead of spending 45 minutes each morning figuring out the logistics of moving our family of 5 around for the day and arguing about the itinerary, we were able to focus on getting our kids ready for the day’s adventures and immersing ourselves in the experiences of the day.
-I never realized how distracted I often am during our trips because, I’m multitasking between attending to the needs of children and thinking about where we’re heading to next.
+I never realized how distracted I often am during our trips because I’m multitasking between attending to the needs of children and thinking about where we’re heading to next.

-Much to our delight, our well-planned itinerary allowed us to take in more experiences during our 5 day trip then what we could have planned for on our own.
+Much to our delight, our well-planned itinerary allowed us to take in more experiences during our 5-day trip then what we could have planned for on our own.
 After we nailed down the list of activities we thought looked interesting to us, Andrea planned out the itinerary with thoughtful attention to our children’s need for a few restful afternoons to kick back by the pool.